darkhorse-solution/Binance-Tg-Trading-Bot/readme.md

    The script will:
    - Check if Python 3 is installed, and attempt to install it on Ubuntu/Debian systems if needed
+   - Verify and install the python3-venv package if required
    - Create a virtual environment
    - Install required dependencies
    - Create necessary directories